Kaifee3/Grocery/README.md

 A simple and responsive Grocery Store Website built using HTML and CSS.
 This project showcases a clean, user-friendly UI for a typical online grocery platform.
 It's ideal for beginners learning frontend development or for showcasing basic web design skills.

 📌 Features
-✅ Clean and minimalistic design
+✅ Clean and minimalistic designs

 ✅ Fully responsive layout (mobile-friendly)